Every week I get at least one email asking me what to do about hyperpigmentation.

 If you want to get rid of hyperpigmentation, and prevent it from coming back – I recommend staying away from these ingredients completely.

 If you must use skin care products with these ingredients, and you have hyperpigmentation; then only use them at night (never during the day).
-And, make sure to use a non-toxic sunblock/sunscreen to protect your skin during the day as well.
+And, make sure to use a broad spectrum sunscreen to protect your skin during the day as well.

 If you can try and cycle these products and only use them in the cold fall and winter months when the sun isn’t particularly strong, that would be the best.
 Using them in hot climates or when the sun is strong, can damage your skin.
 Not only can these ingredients cause hyperpigmentation, but sun damage, wrinkles, and premature aging too.